gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### Characteristics

-- Highly granular and focused on machine-consumable artifacts.
+- Highly granular and focused on machine-consumable artifacts
-- Short-term relevance — IOCs may change frequently or become obsolete quickly.
+- Short-term relevance — IOCs may change frequently or become obsolete quickly
-- Strongly supports incident detection and response efforts.
+- Strongly supports incident detection and response efforts
-- Often the first layer of defense fed directly into security tools.
+- Often the first layer of defense fed directly into security tools

 #### Tasks